-- 13. All dust and air emissions shall comply with standards established by the Colorado Department of Health and Environment, and the Colorado Air Quality Control Commission. - 14.
-All water uses and discharges shall conform to standards established by the Colorado Water Pollution Control Commission and the water laws of the State of Colorado. - 15.
-Open pits are prohibited for all extractive facilities and uses. - 16.
-No new approvals shall be granted if the operator and/or applicant is subject to an outstanding enforcement action by the County or the State. - 17.
-During all operations, all disturbed areas and surrounding agricultural and residential lands shall be kept free of all noxious weeds in accordance with all applicable rules and regulations. - 18.
-On-Site toilets shall meet minimum CDPHE requirements for sanitary/sanitation facilities. - 19.
-Any land survey monuments shall be recorded in the Colorado Land Survey Monument Records prior to commencement of operations, and if removed, shall be replaced following reclamation. - 20.
-Flows of all affected irrigation ditches shall be protected and maintained. - 21.
-Extractive uses shall not be used to power crypto-mining operations. - 22.
-Unless waived by the County, extractive uses shall provide a public benefit in accordance with Chapter 4, Section 4.41.C
+- the significant negative impacts of the extractive use is required. - c.
+Open pits are prohibited for all extractive facilities and uses. - d.
+No new approvals shall be granted if the operator and/or applicant is subject to an outstanding enforcement action by the County or the State. - e.
+Applicant shall submit weed management plan approved by the County.
+Permittee shall keep all disturbed areas and surrounding lands free of all noxious weeds in accordance with the approved Weed Management Plan and all applicable rules and regulations. - f.
+On-site toilets shall meet minimum CDPHE requirements for sanitary/sanitation facilities. - g.
+Any land survey monuments shall be recorded in the Colorado Land Survey Monument Records prior to commencement of operations, and if removed, shall be replaced following reclamation. - h.
+Flows of all potentially affected irrigation ditches shall be protected and maintained. - i.
+Extractive uses shall not be used to power crypto-mining operations, or any other use prohibited by the County. - j.
+Unless waived by the County, extractive uses shall provide a public benefit in accordance with Chapter 4, Section 4.41.C - k.
+Fuel, flammable materials, and hazardous materials shall be kept in a safe area and shall be stored in accordance with state and local environmental requirements.
+Any spills of fuels or hazardous materials shall be reported to the Routt County Planning Department within three days of occurrence.